tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 + If you want to hire more women, don't have your on-staff female developer passing out t-shirts, have her interviewing the candidates!
-+ meritocracy can work - but hyper-confrontational meritocracy can also better serve dominant, or extroverted people.
++ Meritocracy can work - but hyper-confrontational meritocracy can also better serve dominant or extroverted people.
  + To avoid this, constantly review your policies on inclusion.
 + Be visually inclusive: have pictures on your website, and booths at events that are demographically diverse.